 “Ways of War” is of a parallel to this conversation.
 Although it is not a religious or metaphysical novel and it does not explore the enlightenment of man, I could compare

 it to the competitive level.
 It reveals the struggle of man to control who has and knows what.
 It reveals the in secant need of man to have power through control.
-It is a novel that explores a time in history when many began to question the powers that be and to rebel.
-“Ways of War” is the beginning of a series that continues the quest that began when man started to ask “why”.
+It is a novel that explores a time in history when many questioned the powers that be and to rebel.
+“Ways of War” is the beginning of a series that continues the quest that began when man asked “why”.